Parlows/data_structures_in_C/README.md

-# data_structures_in_C
+# Data Structures in C

-Just a project to implement several data structures in C from scratch, with training purposes
+I created this project just to train myself in implementing some of the most widespread data structures from scratch in C language, with educational purposes.